Luxoft/qml-coreui/docs/guide/install.md

     This material is work in progress and will change!

 CoreUI is not really something to be installed.
-It is more a methodic approach to writing user inerfaces using Qt5.
-Still ther is a helper library and tools to help you getting started.
+It is more an approach to write large scaled user interfaces using Qt and Qt Auto.
+Still there is a helper library and tools to help you getting started and which is used throughout the guide.

+The tool is called `coreui-admin` which can be used to create new sample projects or add aspects to these projects.
+This shall make the guide more compact.
+Instead of describing in detail how to setup a project, we can now just tell `coreui-admin new myproject`.

-The `coreui-admin` tool is a script which can be easily installed using standard python tooling.
+The `coreui-admin` tool is a Python 3 script which can be easily installed using the standard python tooling.

 ## Requirements

-The script requires a python (2.x or 3.x ) installation with the PIP package manager installed.
+The script requires a Python (3.5> ) installation with the PIP package manager installed.

+## Installation

+Normally you would install the `coreui-admin` using the pip package manager.

+    pip install coreui-admin

+This will install an executable `coreui-admin` into your path.

-## Installation from Git
+## Install from git

-You can also direcly install from git using the python package manager
+You can also directly install from git using the python package manager

-    pip install git+https://github.com/Luxoft/coreui-admin.git@develop --upgrade
+    pip install git+https://github.com/Luxoft/coreui-admin.git@master --upgrade

 !!!note